lvanan/consensus-analyzer/README.md

 Configuration example: ./resources/cnf_simple.yaml

-Run example: bin/run ./resources/cnf_simple.yaml resources true
+Run example: bin/run ./resources/cnf_simple.yaml ./resources true

 TODO:
 * split configuration file on distinct 2 files: for probability and for specification - Folu
-* for each backward transition create a separate .dot representation
 * how to add prism precision
 * figure out how to connect prism with maven and build the project as a single jar with fat jar
 * visualization